University of Baltimore: Student life

 UBalt has numerous academic clubs, student organizations, and an active student government; as of May 2017, more than 90 were listed on the university's website.
 The academic clubs usually sponsor a host of programs and speakers throughout the school year.
 Not all clubs are academic or sports-related, however: Clubs related to improv, crafting, religions, languages, and film are among the non-academic, non-sports options.

-The UB Post is the monthly student newspaper, which serves the purpose of keeping the general student population informed of upcoming campus activities, as well as relevant news.
+The UB Post is the monthly student newspaper, which serves the purpose of keeping the general student population informed of upcoming campus activities and relevant news.
 Run by students, it is available in print and online, and has been published since 1933.
-Leonard Robinson is the editor-in-chief.
 A student-run press, Plork, provides additional printing experience for students majoring in fields related to media design, publishing, and writing, as does the university's 50-year-old literary magazine, Welter.

-The Student Center is the central place for students—housing The Hive market and cafe, the UB Campus Pantry, the Interfaith Space, student government and organization offices, and study lounges.
+The Student Center is the central place for students, housing The Hive market and cafe, the UB Campus Pantry, the Interfaith Space, student government and organization offices, and study lounges.

 The University of Baltimore has not offered any varsity sports since 1983.

 Student housing

-In the years 2012–2017, the number of UBalt students living near campus increased 134 percent.
-Students have the option to reside in The Varsity, located on West Biddle Street 0.2 miles from the campus, or in other private complexes nearby.
+From 2012 to 2017, the number of UBalt students living near campus increased 134 percent.
+Students have the option to live in The Varsity, located on West Biddle Street 0.2 miles from the campus, or in other private complexes nearby.

 Campus recreation and wellness

-UBalt has an athletic/fitness center named Campus Recreation and Wellness, which is continually growing for the betterment of the university and surrounding community.
+UBalt has an athletic/fitness center named Campus Recreation and Wellness.
 It has an aerobics studio, a sparring/boxing room, two indoor racquetball courts, a well-equipped gym, a basketball court, and locker rooms.
-The Recreation Center, located on the third and fourth floor of the Academic Center, offers fitness classes free of charge on a first-come, first-served basis to all members and hosts the Sport Club and Intramural Sports teams.
-At one time, UBalt owned and operated a golf driving range in the Mount Washington neighborhood of Baltimore.
-However, this facility has been leased to the city.
-Campus Recreation and Wellness seeks to serve the recreation, fitness, health, and leisure needs of the university community through instructional and competitive sport activities, including aerobics classes, golf lessons, intramural sports, informal recreation, and sport clubs.
-The Recreation Center facilities include basketball, racquetball, badminton and volleyball courts, weight and cardio rooms, aerobic and spinning studios, indoor golf cage, foosball, darts, Wii gaming system, as well as locker rooms and a sauna.
+The Recreation Center, located on the third and fourth floor of the Academic Center, offers fitness classes free of charge on a first-come, first-served basis to all members, and hosts the Sport Club and intramural sports teams.

+Campus Recreation and Wellness offers instructional and competitive sport activities, including aerobics classes, golf lessons, intramural sports, informal recreation, and sport clubs.
+The Recreation Center facilities include basketball, racquetball, badminton and volleyball courts, weight and cardio rooms, aerobic and spinning studios, indoor golf cage, foosball, darts, Wii gaming system, locker rooms, and a sauna.
 The facilities are open to students, faculty, staff and Recreation Center members with valid UBalt BeeCards.